-All undergraduate textbooks and student notes will be sold from the Memorial Theatre foyer from 4 - 22 July 2011, while postgraduate textbooks and student notes will be available from the top floor of vicbooks in the Student Union Building, Kelburn Campus.
+All undergraduate textbooks and student notes will be sold from the Memorial Theatre foyer from 13 Feb to 16 March 2012, while postgraduate textbooks and student notes will be available from the top floor of vicbooks in the Student Union Building, Kelburn Campus.
 After week two of the trimester all undergraduate textbooks and student notes will be sold from vicbooks on Level 4 of the Student Union Building.

 Students can order textbooks and student notes online at www.vicbooks.co.nz or can email an order or enquiry to enquiries@vicbooks.co.nz.
-Books can be couriered to students or they can be picked up from nominated collection points at each campus.
-Students will be contacted when they are available.
+Books can be couriered to students or they can be picked up from nominated collection points at each campus, once contacted regarding availability.